kylewuu/SpaceInvader/README.txt

 --The game can be found at https://github.com/kylewuu/SpaceInvader

---The description div and the canvas spaces itself out when the screenheight is large enough ]
+--The description div and the canvas spaces itself out when the screenheight is large enough

+--If the player gets hit right as they pause, they still lose so the pause function doesn't get abused

+--Even when you're moving and press pause, it'll stop right away ]

 Extra Notes:

 The css has been put onto the HTML file because the instructions only asked for one HTML along with a JS file and not a css file.
 All of the Javascript has been combined into one js file due to the same reason.
+Common files are also included.